 The Toy Hauler group use the standard oven with three top burners.
-These appliances operate with propane only, NEVER natural gas or methane.
+These appliances operate with propane only, NEVER natural gas or butane.

 Stove top burners do not have a standing pilot light and need to be lit each time they are used.
-Matches or special hand held lighters are suggested to be used.
+Each top burner has a sparker, fed by a PEIZO LIGHTER, to ignite each burner each time for cooking.
+Hand held matches or igniter, can be used but not required.